IndigenousAlien/Hypermongo/README.txt

 Note: if you wish to run the python file this way, you must have anaconda3 installed for your OS Hypermongo uses anaconda3 which is a package manager that includes
 ___________________________________________________________________________________________________________________

-If Hypermongo is being utilized for your future comp. project, please be sure to credit my code and me and to cite my paper: "insert paper here"
+If Hypermongo is being utilized for your comp. project, please be sure to credit my code and me and to cite my paper: "insert paper here"